Now it is required that those who have been given a trust must prove faithful. (1 Corinthians 4:2)

 Any questionable or inappropriate behavior should be reported immediately to the appropriate ministry leader as such conduct can precede abuse, even though the observed act itself does not constitute abuse.

-Program staff and volunteer leaders driving children or youth must pass a DMV check.
+Program staff and volunteer leaders driving children, youth, and vulnerable adults must pass a DMV check as well DUMC vehicle training.
 Each passenger must wear a seatbelt when available during DUMC off-campus trips.
 Double buckling is not allowed.

-First aid kits are located in the Molly McKay House, each DUMC vehicle, in the first floor hallway (between restrooms), the kitchen, the Chapel, and in the church office.
+First aid kits are located in the Molly McKay House, each DUMC vehicle, in the first floor hallway (between restrooms), the second floor of the AEB in the kitchenette, the DUMC kitchen, the Chapel, the congregational care house and in the church office.
 Also, small kits are provided inside a Sunday School cabinet in each preschool and elementary classroom.
-Kits will be checked monthly and restocked as needed by church staff.
+Kits are checked and restocked as needed by church staff.

-Other organizations that use Church premises for children and youth oriented activities (for example, Boy or Girl Scouts) will provide a copy of their policy to the DUMC business office.
+Other organizations that use church premises for children, youth, and vulnerable persons-oriented activities (for example, Boy or Girl Scouts) will provide a copy of their policy to the DUMC business office.
 Their policy must be compatible to DUMC’s.
 After review, the Safe Sanctuary committee will be called together by the business administrator if anything is questionable.
 The organization will also receive a copy of the DUMC policy and will be responsible for adhering to it as well.
 The policy that is stricter will prevail.

 Guidelines for Parents and Leaders